e-ucm/t-mon/README.md

 **T-Mon: Traces Monitor in xAPI-SG**

-**T-Mon** is a set of Jupyter Notebooks to process data given in the **xAPI-SG** data format.
+**T-Mon** is a set of Jupyter Notebooks to process data in the **xAPI-SG** data format.
-The xAPI-SG statements (traces) are analyzed and, with the information extraced from them, a default set of visualizations is displayed, showing information about the data in xAPI-SG.
+T-Mon loads [xAPI-SG](https://github.com/e-ucm/rage-analytics/wiki/xAPI-SG-Profile) statements (traces), analyzes them, and displays a default set of visualizations that provide a quick overview of its contents.

 ## Usage